How to Install KVM on Ubuntu 24.04: Step-By-Step

 #Step 6: Launch Virt-Manager and create a virtual machine

 Virt-Manager offers a straightforward GUI to create and manage virtual machines.
-In this step, you will learn how to run an Ubuntu 18.04 using the virt-Manager tool.
-I already have the ISO file locally, so you might need to download that first or use what you have already
+In this step, you will learn how to create an Ubuntu 24.04 VM using the virt-Manager tool.
+Download the Ubuntu 24.04 Server ISO first, or use an ISO you already have locally.

 #1.
 Open Virt-Manager